ialbert/bio/docs/bio-align.md

 ```{r, code=xfun::read_utf8('code/align3.txt'), eval=F}
 ```

+## Alignment as mutations

-output may be formatted in as "differences" between the reference (second sequence) and the query (first sequence):
+The output may be formatted in as mutations between the reference (second sequence) and the query (first sequence):

-    bio align GATTACA GATCA --diff
+    bio align GATTACA GATCA --mut

 prints:

 ```{r, code=xfun::read_utf8('code/align4.txt'), eval=F}
 ```

-The "diff" output can be thought of as a simplified VCF.
+You can think of the mutations output can be thought of as a simplified VCF.

 ## Alignment types